Vipps MobilePay QR safety

 Key decisions

-Official QR flows where required
+Official payment QR flows

 Choose the right MobilePay or Vipps QR workflow